Year 1

 Mrs Slack - Teacher

-Mrs Jones and Mrs Barnes - LSA's
+Mrs Jones and Mrs Westwood - LSA's